Isameru/isamerion/README.md

 # *Isamerion* :: N-body relativistic gravity simulation

-A toy project is intended to be featured on my personal website: https://isameru.pl
+A toy project intended to be featured on my personal website: https://isameru.pl

 This is a web demo of N-body gravity simulation.
 Unlike its classical variant, this one incorporates elements of general relativty.
 The visualization itself shows the moving bodies - colorful stars - at their immediate positions relative to a static observer, as if light travels at infinite speed, without bending.
-However, the gravity attraction propagates at the finite speed, which is a maximum speed any simulation body can reach, governed by Lorentz transformation.
+However, the gravity attraction propagates at a finite speed, which is the maximum speed any simulation body can reach, governed by the Lorentz transformation.
-This is a mere approximation to the general theory of relativity formulated by Einstein, but affects the movement patterns greatly, strikingly aligning the movements of the bodies.
+This is a mere approximation of the general theory of relativity formulated by Einstein, but subtly affects the movement patterns.

 ## Building from Sources

-_CMake_ is required to build the project in any configuration.
+_CMake_ is required to build the project in any configuration, as well as a modern C++ build toolchain.

 ### Building on Windows using Visual Studio